felixlu/awesome-stars/topics.md

 ## agent

+- [shareAI-lab/learn-claude-code](https://github.com/shareAI-lab/learn-claude-code) - Bash is all you need -  A nano Claude Code–like agent, built from 0 to 1
 - [NevaMind-AI/memUBot](https://github.com/NevaMind-AI/memUBot) - The Enterprise-Ready OpenClaw.
 Your Proactive AI Assistant That Remembers Everything
 - [Siddhant-K-code/agentic-authz](https://github.com/Siddhant-K-code/agentic-authz) - Fine-grained authorization for AI agents using OpenFGA.
 - [miantiao-me/cloud-code](https://github.com/miantiao-me/cloud-code) - Cloud Code (Cloudflare + OpenCode), running OpenCode on Cloudflare to build a dedicated cloud Agent for you.